picnicprojects/gedcom2html/README.md

-# gedcom2html, a python script to convert gedcom files to html files using bootstrap and jquery.
+# gedcom2html: Convert gedcom to html with bootstrap, d3 and jquery using python
 ## Usage
 ```
 python gedcom2html.py myfile.ged